Palokka: Jyväskylä

 Jyväskylän maalaiskunta was established in 1868.
 At first, it shared a parish with the town of Jyväskylä, but the two were split in 1880.

 After the Continuation War, people from the ceded Sortavalan maalaiskunta (a municipality surrounding the town of Sortavala, now a part of Russia) were relocated to Central Finland, some of them to Palokka.
 Palokka started developing into an urban-type area because Jyväskylä started growing after the wars.
 Palokka was zoned in the 1970s.
 In the 1990s, Palokka became a commercial center as new businesses were opened in Keski-Palokka and Kirri.

 Palokka got its own church in 1978, designed by the architect Antti Eskelinen.
 An expansion in 1999 was designed by Jorma Teppo.

 Palokka was still a separate built-up area (taajama) as late as 1980 but later it had been absorbed into the Jyväskylä built-up area.
-As Jyväskylän maalaiskunta was merged into the town of Jyväskylä in 2009, Palokka became one of its districts.
+As Jyväskylän maalaiskunta was merged into the town of Jyväskylä on 1 January 2009, Palokka became one of its districts.